MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab02.md

 We need two users to configure in Omnichannel for Dynamics 365 Customer Service:
 •	Health Bot User – This is the Azure Health Bot user we created in the previous exercise.
 •	Omnichannel Agent User – This is your current user whom you are logged into Dynamics 365.
 This will allow you to be a live agent in Customer Service who receives messages from portal users through Azure Bot escalations.
 Note: For official trainings, this is your assigned user, iaduser[x]
-In this task, you will create a Bot User which helps connect Azure Health Bot with Omnichannel live Chat .
+In this task, you will create a Bot User which helps connect Azure Health Bot with Omnichannel live Chat.
 1. Go to https://admin.powerplatform.microsoft.com/.
 Select your Microsoft Cloud for Healthcare environment from the list